Abelian motives and Shimura varieties in nonzero characteristic: Conjecture A implies C and D

-In this section, we assume that Conjecture B holds for all CM abelian varieties over $\mathbb{Q}^{\mathrm{al}}$,\footnote{Recall that we will know this once Question \ref{Q2} has been shown to have a positive answer or once the proof of Theorem \ref{c15} has been completed.} and we construct the category of motives $\Mot(\mathbb{F}{})$ over $\mathbb{F}$.
+In this section, we assume that Conjecture B holds for all CM abelian varieties over $\mathbb{Q}^{\mathrm{al}}$, and we construct the category of motives $\Mot(\mathbb{F})$ over $\mathbb{F}$.
 This section is largely a review of earlier work of the author.

-\subsection{Statements}
+\subsubsection{Statements}

 \begin{plain} Assuming Conjecture B for CM abelian varieties, we construct commutative diagrams

 where